Estimated Tax Payments for US Expats: Rules, Deadlines & More

 Who Is Required to Make Estimated Tax Payments?

 If you receive income that does not have tax withheld at the source, you may be required to make estimated tax payments.
-This includes individuals who are self-employed, receive employment income from a foreign employer who does not withhold US taxes, or have significant investment income.
+This includes self-employed individuals who receive employment income from a foreign employer that does not withhold US taxes or have significant investment income.

 In general, if you expect to owe $1,000 or more in taxes for the year, you should be making estimated tax payments.
 The IRS requires that estimated tax payments be made throughout the year, typically in four equal installments.
 These payments are due in April, June, September, and January of the following year.